 Pedro replies and Alfonso gets up completely from the sofa.

 What happened to Amelia?

-Unanswered question, the woman approaches and tries to reassure him, explaining that no one else has been found in the desert, which is a very vast place and sometimes people simply disappear.
-Confused, Alfonso cannot believe the words he has just heard.
+An unanswered question, the woman approaches and tries to reassure him, explaining that no one else was found in the desert, which is a very vast place, and sometimes people simply disappear.
+Confused, Alfonso cannot believe the words he just heard.
 How is it possible that they have not been able to find their car?

 This desert is special.

-Pedro answers once again, in that cryptic way that already begins to irritate Alfonso.
+Pedro answers once again, in that cryptic way that already starts to irritate Alfonso.

-The sands rise up and sometimes form figures that seem real, but after a while the wind blows them away and they don’t exist anymore.
+The sands rise up and sometimes they form figures that seem real, but after a while, the wind blows them away and they don’t exist anymore.